 I want to describe why your puppy might behave this way.
 Understanding the reasons helps you look at the situation differently.
 So, what could it be?

-- 👉Often puppies hate crates because of improper training.
-Initially, the owner should help his furry friend get used to his new shelter and love it.
-If you start to close the puppy from the first days for a long time without any foreplay, he will hate his “prison.”
-Therefore, it is right to introduce your puppy to the crate gradually.
+• 👉Often puppies hate crates due to improper training.
+Initially, the owner should help his furry friend get used to and love his new shelter.
+If you start to close the puppy from the first days for a long time without any foreplay, he’ll hate his “prison” Therefore, it is right to introduce your puppy to the crate gradually.

-- 👉Hatred about the crate can come from some traumatic experiences.
-For example, a puppy heard a peal of thunder when he was in the crate, or the crate was used for punishment.
+• 👉Hatred of the crate can come from traumatic experiences.
+For example, a puppy heard a thunderclap when he was in the crate, or the crate was used for punishment.

-- 👉Shelter dogs hate cages because they have had to be locked up for a long time.
+• 👉Shelter dogs hate cages because they had to be locked up for a long time.
 Such an animal needs time and proper training to get rid of fear.

-- 👉The dog may not be comfortable.
-Maybe the crate is cramped, uncomfortable for the dog’s paws, or makes unpleasant noises.
+• 👉The dog may not feel comfortable.
+Maybe the crate is too narrow, uncomfortable for the dog’s paws, or makes unpleasant noises.
 Or perhaps it’s very hot because the crate is standing near a heater.
-Then no wonder that puppy doesn’t want to stay inside.
+Then it’s no wonder the puppy doesn’t want to stay inside.

-Keeping a puppy crated for very long or often can also cause him to hate all cages.
+A puppy can hate a crate if you keep him locked up too long and too often.
 In the chart below, you can find information on how long you can keep your dog crated:

 10 ways to solve the problem if your puppy hates crates